BFO-Mappings/PROV-to-BFO/PROV/README.md

 * [PROV-BFO Release version here.](prov-bfo-directmappings.ttl) This contains only the mapped and extended terms from BFO.
 Use this file in production.

 ### PROV-RO
-* [PROV-CC Release version here.](prov-cco-directmappings.ttl) This contains only the mapped and extended terms from RO.
+* [PROV-RO Release version here.](prov-ro-directmappings.ttl) This contains only the mapped and extended terms from RO.
 Use this file in production.

 ### PROV-CCO
 * [PROV-CCO Release version here.](prov-cco-directmappings.ttl) This contains only the mapped and extended terms from CCO.
 Use this file in production.